Today I’m going over the best workout planners.

 - A place for various notes – how you were feeling, what you ate, how you slept, etc.

 Think about the things that are important for YOU to track.
 You absolutely don’t have to keep track of everything in your planner.
-For example, if you’re not trying to lose weight, just put a line through the spot for weight updates.
+For example, if tracking weight isn’t important to you, just put a line through the spot for weight updates.
 If you’re beginning with just cardio (no weight training), cross out the part for strength exercises.

 The planner is yours to customize!
 Make it work for you!